ozthe2/ozthe2.github.io/_posts/2019-11-24-Podcast-Episode8.md

 tags: [podcast,configmgr,powershell,applocker,aovpn,sccm,aaronlocker,vscode]
 ---
 Podcast: The Secret Diary of a Network Administrator Episode 8.
-In this episode I talk about the continuing voyages of AOVPN, SCCM, AppLocker, my two new SCCM books,  I also have a small moan and explain why I dumped Twitter.
+In this episode I talk about the continuing voyages of AOVPN, SCCM, AppLocker, my two new SCCM books, and some of the other work I have been up to.
+I also have a small moan and explain why I dumped Twitter.

 Here are some links to some of the resources that I mention in the podcast: